 I apologize if I have missed anyone who contributed material that wound up on this site.

 The DOT site is a rich collection of accident reports.
 Unfortunately, the search tools are poor, and the site lacks the capability to link to specific reports.
-I've thus selected accidents that are more interesting to me and have copied them here.
+The same can be said about the websites run by some of the investigative agency websites worldwide.

-Rail accident reports from other nations are also shared on this site.
-Again, the subject matter of these reports tends to be focused on signaling and/or traffic control.
-Technically, this body of documents should be described as "incident reports."
-The rail investigative bodies of several nations are vested with the authority to investigate incidents like "signal passed at danger" that could have led to a serious accident under different circumstances.
+The rail investigative bodies of some nations are vested with the authority to investigate incidents like "signal passed at danger" that could have led to a serious accident under different circumstances.

 By comparison, the National Transportation Safety Board (NTSB) in the United States has the authority to investigate only incidents that result in death or significant property damage, or which involve a passenger train.